Finding God in Gomorrah - How I Discovered God - A Journey Through Books.

 "Character - the willingness to accept responsibility for one's own life - is the source from which self-respect springs."

 I wish I had garnered the wisdom in these pages much earlier in my life.
-After reading this book, I started questioning the definitions I had been taught, particularly for words such as love and forgiveness.
+After reading this book, I began to question the definitions I had been taught, particularly for words like love and forgiveness.
 Through her essays, I learned what character was, how inappropriate acting on your "feelings" was, and most importantly, the true definition of self-respect.

 It is incredible how much your definition of "worth it" changes when you begin to respect the cost to yourself.

-"Meditations" is a collection of notes that the Stoic emperor wrote, mostly to remind himself of the importance of virtuous behavior and the need for self-control.
-It's an enlightening read about finer points of personal responsibility.
+"Meditations" is a collection of notes that the Stoic emperor wrote, primarily to remind himself of the importance of virtuous behavior and the necessity of self-control.
+It's an enlightening read about the finer points of personal responsibility.

-"While Slouching Toward Bethlehem" taught me the rules of self-respect, "Meditations" taught me the rules of values, honor, and the need to guard the sanctity of our soul, no matter how tired we are or inconvenient it is.
+"While Slouching Toward Bethlehem" taught me the rules of self-respect, "Meditations" taught me the rules of values, honor, and the need to guard the sanctity of our soul, no matter how tired we are or how inconvenient it may be.

-Like Didion, Marcus Aurelius pointed to the importance of knowing the true definition or value of things before allowing them into your life.
-And finally, as someone who has already confronted their own death, I am pretty comfortable with the "memento mori" found within stoic philosophy.
+Like Didion, Marcus Aurelius emphasized the importance of understanding the true definition or value of things before allowing them into one's life.
+And finally, as someone who has already confronted their own death, I am pretty comfortable with the "memento mori" found within Stoic philosophy.

 A Brief History of Time - Stephen Hawking